 Traill, B., and Duncan, S. 2000.
 Status of birds in the New South Wales temperate woodlands region.
-Report to NSW National Parks and Wildlife Service, Dubbo
+Report to NSW National Parks and Wildlife Service, Dubbo cale 1:40000 at A4

 Wood, M. 2015.
 Macarthur Wind Farm Bat and Avifauna Mortality Monitoring, Prepared for AGL Energy Limited by Australian Ecological Research Services.